silverstripe/cwp/docs/en/03_How_tos/caching.md

 **Partial caching** is a feature of the SilverStripe templates allowing developers to cache repetitive content blocks - such as menus.

+Leveraging the caching will result in significantly faster page response times and will increase instance reliability making it able to cope with far higher volumes of instantaneous traffic (spikes).

 ## Transparent caches

 CWP clusters are equipped with two levels of transparent cache: a cache in the CWP data centre and an external CDN provided by Content Delivery Network (CDN) provided by [Incapsula](https://www.incapsula.com/).